-The environmental studies major requires a total of 8.25-8.75 units, including a 2.0-2.5 unit curricular focus.
-Students who complete an approved second major, minor or concentration have completed the curricular focus requirement and require a total of 6.25 units to complete the major.
+The environmental studies major requires a total of 8.25-8.75 units/66-70 semester hours, including a 2.0-2.5 unit/16-20 semester hour curricular focus.
+Students who complete an approved second major, minor or concentration have completed the curricular focus requirement and require a total of 6.25 units/50 semester hours to complete the major.